-Students with Individualized Education Plans (IEPs), Individual Family Service Plans (IFSP) and 504 Plans, will have individual circumstances taken into consideration throughout the school year and services will be provided online if students are learning in the online model.
+Students with Individualized Education Plans (IEPs), Individual Family Service Plans (IFSP) and 504 Plans, will have individual circumstances taken into consideration throughout the school year and services will continue to be provided online.
 Special attention will be paid to issues around instructional model, medical needs, learning environment and ensuring appropriate advocacy.
+During online learning, case managers will create and update IEPs using the Michigan Department of Education's recommendation of a Contingency Learning Plan (CLP) to address any modifications to a Free And Appropriate Public Education (FAPE) for students.
+Revisions may include adjustments to instructional time, ancillary service time or the addition of services online.

-For students learning online, case managers may modify instructional times during the day to accommodate student needs and office hours will be made available to offer an additional layer of support to discuss content and instructional materials.
-The Exceptional Student Education (ESE) Department is designing schedule templates based on the identified curriculum utilized in each ESE program.
-These schedules will be designed to support students and teachers with implementing a structured schedule based on the designated curriculum and the needs of each individual student.
-Students with disabilities are eligible to receive laptops along with other students and IEP/IFSP meetings will be held online, as needed.
+The Exceptional Student Education (ESE) Department has designed schedule templates based on the identified curriculum utilized in each ESE program.
+These schedules support students and teachers with implementing a structured schedule based on the designated curriculum and the needs of each individual student.
+In addition, students with disabilities are eligible to receive laptops along with other students.
+IEP/IFSP meetings will be held online, as needed.